Adam-Alive/name-the-flag-game/TESTING.md

     ![screenshot](documentation/bug-2.png)

-- **Fix:** Further investigation with Dev Tools indicated that the file name for the webp image was not being converted properly ie. there was a space within the file name:
+- **Fix:** Further investigation with Dev Tools indicated that the file name for the webp image was not being converted properly ie. there was a space after `and` within the file name:

     ![screenshot](documentation/bug-3.png)